 Teach Them to Budget

-Budgets are most effective when introduced at a young age.
-Sit down with your kids and talk about what a budget is and what categories it has, like fixed living costs, debt repayments, groceries, transportation, etc. Work with them to develop their own budgets and help them understand how much money they have to spend versus total expenses.
-This will help them learn how to prioritize needs over wants and how to set long-term goals for big ticket purchases.
+Sit down with older kids and talk about what a budget is and what categories it has, like fixed living costs, debt repayments, groceries, transportation, and entertainment.
+Work with them to develop their own budgets and help them understand the consequences of going over their budget.
+This will help them learn to prioritize needs over wants and how to set long-term goals for big ticket purchases.

-Teaching your kids about money and financial planning is an important part of being a parent.
+Teaching kids about money and planning for the future is an important part of being a parent.
 The earlier you start, the better you’ll be able to prepare them for the future.